 Government Funding Support to Culture and the Arts

 Total: $4 billion (excluding the Arts and Sports Development Fund (Arts Portion) and the Cantonese Opera Development Fund (CODF), but including an injection of $70 million to the CODF in 2018-19)

 In 2018-19, the Government allocates $4.8 billion on culture and the arts, excluding capital works expenditure.
 The resources were mainly deployed for the provision of venue support for arts activities, funding support to arts groups, arts education and promotion, as well as relevant administrative costs.

 The Government also supports the development of the arts and culture in Hong Kong through the construction and operation of various types of cultural venues, including performance venues, public libraries and public museums.

 The Government also manages 14 public museums, the Hong Kong Film Archive, two heritage centres and the Art Promotion Office.
 In addition, the Government operates a network of Hong Kong Public Libraries (HKPL) comprising 67 static and 10 mobile libraries.
 For the enhancement of public library services, works in progress include the reprovisioning of several public libraries and the construction of two new public libraries in Tseung Kwan O and Yuen Chau Kok respectively.

 The West Kowloon Cultural District

 An upfront endowment of $21.6 billion has been granted to the West Kowloon Cultural District Authority to develop a prime 40-hectare waterfront site into an integrated arts and cultural hub with world-class facilities, the West Kowloon Cultural District (WKCD).
 The WKCD project is a strategic investment by the Government to meet the long-term infrastructural and development needs of Hong Kong’s arts and culture.
 It aims to foster the organic growth of cultural industries, and promote Hong Kong’s image as an international metropolis with a vibrant arts and cultural landscape.
-Catering for the development needs of various art forms, a good mix of arts and cultural facilities will be completed in phases starting from 2015.
+A mix of arts and cultural facilities would come on stream in three batches starting from 2016.